Security research

 Branch Predictors - ASLR

-This is a practical implementation in C that demonstrates the BTB (Branch Target Buffer) technique over ASLR to test L2 cache behavior.
-Using a flush + reload approach, it reveals cache-based side channels and speculative execution effects.
+Practical C implementation demonstrating BTB (Branch Target Buffer) technique over ASLR to test L2 cache behavior.
+Uses flush+reload to reveal cache‑based side channels and speculative execution effects.

 Practical Implementation